palantir/conjure/readme2.md

 - Supports incremental switchover from existing JSON/HTTP servers
 - Zero config (works out of the box)

+## Getting started

+See our _5 minute guide_ to build a backend and frontend with Conjure.

 ## Example

+The following YAML file defines a simple Pet Store API.
+(See [full reference](./specification.md))

 ```yml
 types: